williamjameswillis/solirius/README_NEW.md

 Same as for Task1 however the headless command is `cy-bonus`.
 You will see that this identifies 3 violations when configured to the WCAG2.2 AA standard.

+Note that you may need to use the command to kill the port if you have already served the website locally `npx kill-port 8080`.

 ### Improvements to make

 Could use a tool like google lighthouse to identify further accessibility issues.

+Could up the WCAG level to identify more issues.